How to spot health problems early and what to do about them

 Treatment

 Ulcers require prompt treatment.
-Clean the wound by gently removing any dead tissue with a cotton swab and apply a topical antiseptic such as iodine directly to the wound.
+Clean the wound by gently removing any dead tissue with a cotton swab and apply iodine directly to the wound.
 Improve water quality immediately.
 Severe cases require injection or oral antibiotics โ consult a vet.
 Pond salt at 0.3% helps reduce osmotic stress.
-Catch early โ ulcers that reach the muscle layer or organs have a poor prognosis.

 Cause